Combining the Silhouette and Skeleton Data for Gait Recognition: Proposed method

-However, take right wrist (the red vertex in Figure~\ref{fig2}) for example, if all the other joints are taken into account, eight adjacency matrixes are needed since the smallest hop between the right wrist and the farthest node left ankle (the green vertex in Figure~\ref{fig2}) is seven.
-On account of the inclusion of self-loops in all adjacency matrixes, the information from the right wrist joint itself will be aggregated eight times throughout the convolutional process, which leads to a bias towards the local body joint and the attenuation of other joint dependencies.
+However, such method is suboptimal.
+First, it need multiple matrices for modeling the joint dependence relation.
+Take the right wrist (the red vertex in Figure~\ref{fig:hop}) for example, if all the other joints are taken into account, eight adjacency matrices are needed since the smallest hop between the right wrist and the farthest node, i.e., the left ankle (see the green vertex in Figure~\ref{fig:hop}), is seven.
+Second, we can see that all the adjacency matrixes include the self-connection (i.e., $i=j$), which makes the information of the right wrist itself will be aggregated eight times throughout the convolutional process, while other joints for only once.
+This may lead to a bias towards the local joint and the attenuation of other joint dependencies.
+We argue that such factorized modeling is dispensable and the weight of all joints can be learned simultaneously.

-To attack the problem above, we argue that such factorized modeling is dispensable and the weight of each joint can be learned at a time.
-With that in mind, we propose a simple but effective fully connected graph convolution operator to integrate multi-scale convolutions and balance the contributions from the joint itself and other joints.
-The operator no longer relies on the physical connections and defines the adjacency matrix $A$ as

-that is, each pair of nodes of the skeleton graph is interconnected.
-Substituting $A_k$ with $A$ in Equation~\ref{eq:1}, we can arrive at:
+To address the problems, we propose a fully connected graph convolution operator to integrate multi-scale convolutions and balance the contributions from the joint itself and other joints.
+The operator no longer relies on the physical connections.
+Specifically, we define the adjacency matrix $\mathbf{A}$ as $\left\{\mathbf{A}^{ij}=1 \mid i,j=1,2,\dots,N \right\}$, that is, each pair of nodes of the skeleton graph is interconnected.
+We substitute $\mathbf{A}_k$ with $\mathbf{A}$ in Equation~\ref{eq:1} and obtain

 Compared with multi-scale graph convolution where neighbors are divided into multiple scales based on the number of hops, the proposed fully connected convolution operator treats all nodes equally and automatically capture relationships between them.
-Experiments in Section~\ref{Ablation} has proved that the proposed operator can enhance the recognition performance to a certain degree, particularly when taking features away from bone-wise and motion-wise data.